peterirlam/peterirlam/README.md

 I'm learning Python with plans to move onto learning Java & C#.

-Long term plan is to add Angular to my skill set, then move onto another functional language such as Elixer.
+Long term plan is to add Angular to my skill set, then move onto another functional language such as Elixir.

 Lastly, search engine databases & dev ops such as Soir & Docker.